Subaru-PFS/ics_xcu_smb/docs/install.rst

 - touch /boot/ssh (enables ssh server for 1st (!!) connection).
 - eject and insert into a Pi for further configuration.

-Plug it in to any network with a DNCP server and boot it. ssh to pi@raspberrypi.local.
+Plug it in to any network with a DHCP server and boot it. ssh to pi@raspberrypi.local.
 Password is "raspberry".

 Install some additional packages.
 We need to update the installed